op-amp/python-cheatsheets/py-File.md

 - `shelf.close()` synchronizes and closes the persistent dict object.

 Multiple files with the same name and different extensions might be created.

+## File System Interfaces

+The **`os` module** includes a group of functions and properties about the file system.

+**Working directory**

+1. `os.getcwd()` returns a string representing the current working directory.
+2. `os.listdir(path=os.curdir)` returns a list containing the names of the entries in the directory given by path.
+3. `os.chdir(path)` changes the current working directory to path.

+**File and directory information**

+1. `os.chmod(path, mode, *, follow_symlinks=True)` changes the mode of path to the numeric mode.
+2. `os.chown(path, uid, gid, *, follow_symlinks=True)` changes the owner and group of path to the numeric uid and gid (-1 leaves unchanged).
+3. `os.stat(path, *, follow_symlinks=True)` returns information about path with an [`os.stat_result`](https://docs.python.org/3/library/os.html#os.stat_result) object.

+**Miscellaneous system information**

+1. `os.curdir` is the constant string used by the operating system to refer to the current directory.
+This is `'.'` for Windows and POSIX.
+2. `os.pardir` is the constant string used by the operating system to refer to the parent directory.
+This is `'..'` for Windows and POSIX.
+3. `os.sep` is the character used by the operating system to separate pathname components.
+This is `'/'` for POSIX and `'\\'` for Windows.
+4. `os.pathsep` is the character used by the operating system to separate path components.
+Such as `':'` for POSIX or `';'` for Windows.
+5. `os.linesep` is the string used by the operating system to separate (i.e. terminate) lines.
+Such as `'\n'` for POSIX or `'\r\n'` for Windows.

+## Common Pathname Manipulations

+The **`os.path` module** implements a few useful functions on pathnames.

+**Combination**

+`os.path.join(path, *paths)` returns the concatenation of path and any members of paths with exactly one separator following each non-empty part except the last.

+**Components**

+1. `os.path.dirname(path)` returns a string of everything that comes before the last slash in path;
+2. `os.path.basename(path)` returns a string of everything that comes after the last slash in path.
+3. `os.path.split(path)` splits the path into everything leading up the last without trailing slashes, and the last pathname component;
+4. `os.path.splitdrive(path)` splits the path into the drive, and everything following up the drive;
+5. `os.path.splitext(path)` splits the path into everything leading up the extention, and the file extension.

+**Home path**

+`os.path.expanduser(path)` returns the argument with an initial component of `~` replaced by the absolute path of the home directory.

+**Absolute and relative paths**

+1. `os.path.isabs(path)` returns a normalized absolutized version of the pathname path.
+2. `os.path.abspath(path)` returns `True` if path is an absolute pathname.
+3. `os.path.relpath(path, start=os.curdir)` returns a relative filepath to path either from the start directory.

+**Path information**

+1. `os.path.getctime(path)` returns the time of the last metadata change or the creation time for path;
+2. `os.path.getmtime(path)` returns the time of last modification of path;
+3. `os.path.getatime(path)` returns the time of last access of path.
+4. `os.path.getsize(path)` returns the size, in bytes, of path, or raises `OSError` if the file does not exist or is inaccessible.

+## Shell Utilities

+The **`shutil` module** offers a number of high-level operations on files and collections of files.

+**Copy**

+- `shutil.copy(src, dst, *, follow_symlinks=True)` copies the file src to the file or directory dst and returns the path to the newly created file.
+If dst is a directory, the file will be copied into dst using the filename from src.
+If dst is a file that already exists, it will be replaced.
+- `shutil.copytree(src, dst, symlinks=False)` recursively copies an entire directory tree rooted at src to a directory named dst and returns the destination.
+All intermediate directories needed to contain dst will also be created by default.

+**Move**

+`shutil.move(src, dst)` recursively move a file or directory src to another location dst and returns the destination.
+If the destination is an existing directory, then src will be moved inside.
+If the destination already exists but is not a directory, it may be overwritten.

+**Remove**

+`shutil.rmtree(path)` deletes an entire directory tree; path must point to a directory (but not a symbolic link to a directory).

+## Environment Variables

+The **`os` module** offers properties and functions to interact with the system environment.

+**Integrated operational object**

+`os.environ` is a mapping object where keys and values are strings that represent the process environment.

+**Access**

+`os.getenv(key, default=None)` returns the value of the environment variable key if it exists, or default if not.
+This method uses `os.environ` and may not reflect environment changes in real time.

+**Insertion**

+`os.putenv(key, value)` sets the environment variable named key to the string value.
+Assignments to items in `os.environ` are automatically translated into calls to this method; however, calls to this method do not update `os.environ`.

+**Deletion**

+`os.unsetenv(key)` deletes the environment variable named key.
+Deletions of items in `os.environ` are automatically translated into calls to this method; however, calls to this method do not update `os.environ`.

 ## *References*